Template – Privacy Audit Report

 Whether you are a privacy officer needing advice, a lawyer advising a client, or a member of the public trying to frame a privacy complaint, PPIPA in Practice is designed to provide you with quick and comprehensive information about how each section of PPIPA (and HRIPA) are being interpreted and applied in practice.

-PPIPA in Practice brings together information and interpretations from over 460 NSW privacy cases decided since 2001, including seminal Court of Appeal cases.
+PPIPA in Practice brings together information and interpretations from over 600 NSW privacy cases decided since 2001, including seminal Supreme Court and Court of Appeal cases.
 It also incorporates the Privacy Commissioner’s advice on the legislation, drawn from various guidelines, newsletters and submissions.

 The guide is constantly updated so you have the latest information available.